 How to market your holiday gift guide

-Creating a holiday gift guide without developing a plan to distribute and market it is a waste of time and money.
+Making a gift guide without developing a plan to distribute and market it is a waste of time and money.
 You’ll want to start early and promote it frequently via various channels.

 Here are nine tips to help you market your holiday gift guide: